 London in a Long Weekendby Kim Budziak

 Going “across the pond” might seem like a long way for a long weekend, but in a city as robust as London, three days feels substantial.
-The city’s most notable neighborhoods are flush with culture, attractions, food and shopping, and I happily lapped it all up.
+The city’s most notable neighborhoods are flush with culture, attractions, food and shopping, and I happily made the rounds.

 Rub Elbows with Royals